Rendaw/clunkersystem/readme.md

 # clunkersystem v0.0.1

-Clunkersystem is an in-memory filesystem that can be cleared and staged to fail after a specified number of operations.
-Expected uses are whatever you need an in-memory filesystem for as well as testing filesystem-transactional processes.
+Clunkersystem is an in-memory filesystem.
+It can be easily wiped and staged to fail after a specified number of operations.
+Expected uses are doing in-memory filesystem things as well as testing filesystem-transactional processes.

-Based on the technique described here: http://www.sqlite.org/testing.html
+Based on the testing technique described [here](http://www.sqlite.org/testing.html).

 Please don't store important files in your clunkersystem mounts.